Getting the Most Out of the EA Fair

 Before the Education Abroad Fair

-- Look through the Penn State approved programs on the Education Abroad Fair website
+- Look through the Penn State-approved programs on the program search page

-- Make a list of questions that you would like to ask the EA Fair representatives
+- Make a list of questions that you would like to ask the Education Abroad Fair representatives

-- Set personal goals for the EA Fair
+- Set personal goals for the Education Abroad Fair

 During the Education Abroad Fair

-- If unable to take the pre-fair steps, stop by the Global Ambassadors table for a brief overview
+- If unable to take the pre-fair steps, chat with the Welcome Booth or Peer Adviser Booth for a brief overview

-- Meet the visiting partners to learn about their programs and services
+- Chat with the visiting partners to learn about their programs and services

-- Meet past participants and exchange students to get information specific programs and countries
+- Chat with past participants and exchange students to get information about specific programs and countries

 Sample Education Abroad Student Goals & Outcomes

-- Identify and list five programs or countries of interest
+- Identify and list five programs, regions, or fields of study of interest

-- Identify three components that are important to you in a program (eg. language skills, service-learning opportunities, cultural immersion, cost)
+- Identify three components that are important to you in a program (eg. language skills, service-learning opportunities, cultural immersion, cost, internships)

 After the Education Abroad Fair

-- Reflect on the programs you learned about during the Education Abroad Fair and review and materials you collected
+- Reflect on the programs you learned about during the Education Abroad Fair and review any information you gathered

 - Start to research scholarships and grants